MislavJaksic/Kafka-In-Theory-And-Practice/Docs/Documentation/KafkaConnect/README.md

 ```
 bootstrap.servers=localhost:9092 -> Kafka brokers

-key.converter=JsonConverter      -> transforms message keys from the Connect format and to a serialized Kafka format
+key.converter=JsonConverter      -> transforms record keys from the Connect format and to a serialized Kafka format
-value.converter=JsonConverter    -> transforms message values from the Connect format and to a serialized Kafka format
+value.converter=JsonConverter    -> transforms record values from the Connect format and to a serialized Kafka format

 key.converter.schemas.enable=true
 value.converter.schemas.enable=true